d-isasterhub/IDP-simulated-user-exp/notes/interview.md

 #### GPT-4 Template Text
 **USER**<br>
-What desccribes your employment statusover the last three month best?
+What describes your employment status over the last three month best?
 Choose from the following options:
 - Working full-time
 - Working part-time
 - Unemployed and looking for work